UrbanaChampaignUseR/UrbanaChampaignUseR.github.io/content/about.md

 title: About
 ---

-The Urbana-Champaign UseR (UC-UR) Group was founded in October 2019 by [James Balamuta](http://thecoatlessprofessor.com/), [David Dalpiaz](https://daviddalpiaz.com/), [Ha Nguyen](http://www.haknguyen.com).
+The Urbana-Champaign UseR (UC-UR) Group is an all-volunteer organization founded in October 2019 by
+[James Balamuta](http://thecoatlessprofessor.com/),
+[David Dalpiaz](https://daviddalpiaz.com/), [Ha Nguyen](http://www.haknguyen.com).
 [Teng Wu](https://stat.illinois.edu/directory/profile/tengwu2), and
 [Hulya Yigit](https://github.com/hyigit2).
-The group was established to promote and scultivate the usage of _R_ at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu).
+The group was established to promote and cultivate the usage of _R_ at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu).

 ## Sponsorship